dmwit/effect-stack/README.md

     freshName :: (StateStack m, MonadState FreshNameGenerator (PopState m)) => m Name

-to access the state from underneath the outermost @StateT@, no matter how deep it is.
+to access the state from underneath the outermost `StateT`, no matter how deep it is.
 We can implement this type using `liftState`; for example:

     freshName = liftState (modify (...))

+The typeclass resolution mechanism will turn `liftState` into the correct number of `lift`s to get from one `StateT` to the next.

 Our `Compiler` monad has only two kinds of state, but one could imagine needing a third.
 Writing down the type for accessing the third type shows that using the